TypingDNA Verify 2FA integrates with Okta using OIDC, allowing it to function seamlessly as a two-factor

 Ensure the Verify 2FA tab is active.

 Select Integrations from the left side Menu.
-In the OIDC integrations panel click Add new integration.
+In the OIDC integrations panel click Add

 Name your integration and click Create.
+Leave the other options on default for now.

 Now, you should be able to view your integration in the OIDC integrations panel.

-You will be able to edit your URI (adding the one obtained from Okta, explained below) and see your OIDC credentials, and endpoints (needed on the Okta side, in the next chapter)
+You will be able to configure the main language, the type of auth (Client/Secret or Public/Private Key), request signing, PKCE, JWK, as well as edit your Redirect URI (adding the one obtained from Okta, explained below) and see

 With the OIDC integration established in TypingDNA, proceed to the Okta Admin Console.